cdhanna/MarkdownSupportDocs/readme.md

 ## Configuration Context

 Everytime _Markdown Support_ renders a markdown file, it needs to contextualize the rendering with some extra data.
-There are 3 pieces of data, the configuration context, the `isRuntime` field, and the `rootFilePath` field.
+There are 4 pieces of data, the configuration context, the `isRuntime` field, the the `rootFilePath` field, and the `textureLoader` field.
 These pieces of information are stored in the `UMarkdownContext`, which can be obtained in a standard set of ways.